sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-heading-updates.rst

 Alignment
 *********

-Simimilarly to attitude measurements, heading measurements have an associated alignment, as opposed to a lever-arm.
+Similarly to attitude measurements, heading measurements have an associated alignment, as opposed to a lever-arm.
 This is because the linear offset between the attitude sensor and the IMU does not affect the measurements, it is only the angular offset between the two which must be